tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ![alpaca-keys-regeneration](Images/alpaca-keys-regeneration.gif)

-Ask any question students may have, and be sure that all the students have created their keys and installed the Alpaca SDK before continue to the next activity.
+Answer any questions students may have, and be sure that all the students have created their keys and installed the Alpaca SDK before continuing to the next activity.

 ---